1 package nl.tudelft.simulation.jstats.math;

 357 * <a href="http://www.naic.edu/~jeffh/inverse_cerf.c">http://www.naic.edu/~jeffh/inverse_cerf.c</a> code.

-358 * @param y double; the cumulative probability to calculate the inverse error function for
+358 * @param y the cumulative probability to calculate the inverse error function for

 359 * @return erf<sup>-1</sup>(p)